 Tre metri sopra il cielo by Federico Moccia

 I read Three steps over heaven as a teenager and enjoyed it, even though all the characters seem to come from outrageously rich families and everything they do is super dramatic.
 It’s a romantic story with a refreshingly unhappy ending, at least that’s how the first book was.
 The second, I want you, wasn’t bad either, even though most of us were probably still rooting for Babi and Step (despite the enjoyable unhappy ending in the first book).
-Well, we got Babi and Step in the third book, Three times you, in 2017.
-The plot was ridiculously unlikely, and once again it would’ve been better to leave it at the second book.
+Well, we got Babi and Step in the third book, Three Times You, in 2017.
+The plot was kinda ridiculous, and once again it would’ve been better to leave it at the second book.

 Book Series on my reading list

-I’ve probably read other book series that I liked or disliked, and there are definitely many more that I would like to read.
+I’ve probably read other book series that I liked, and there are definitely many more that I would like to read.
 These are the ones that come to mind now, though. 😊 What’s your favourite book series?